I was glad he was out of my head. I was glad to be free of him. At last.

 so I'd give 'im a nudge and say,

 approve or maybe he wouldn't, but he didn't stop.
-Not yet.
-We were only lookin', you see, while
+Merchandise wasn't right.
+Time wasn't

-When we'd go out just to look.
-He'd smile as he was drivin' along, smile like he was tellin' himself
+out just to look.
+He'd smile as he was drivin' along, smile like he was sharin' a secret with himself.

 I knew all his secrets.

-Then this morning, he was comin' out of the bathroom, and he says to me in his stony way,
+Then this morning, he was comin' out of the bathroom, and he says to me in his glassy-eyed way,

-tonight, lass.
+Yeah.
 That's what I'm thinkin'.
-I was sittin' on the edge of the bed, and he got
+I was sittin' on the edge of the bed, and he got down on

-down on his haunches right in front of me and looked into my eyes.
-I felt a cold thrill run through
+his haunches right in front of me and looked deep into my eyes.
+I felt a cold thrill run through me.

-me.
-He could still make me dizzy, still take my breath away.
+He could still make me dizzy, still take my breath away when he looked at me like that.
 I nodded.

 And so it's been growin' on us all day, this pressure inside, the pressure of his power, his and mine.